 - Areas with puddling water

 The simplest way to aerate your lawn without the use of a motor is to use a pitchfork.
-Particularly great for smaller lawns, simply press the spikes into the ground about four inches deep and repeat the process every four to six inches over the entirety of your lawn.
+Particularly great for smaller lawns, simply press the spikes into the ground about 4 inches deep and repeat the process every 4 to 6 inches over the entirety of your lawn.

 A manual spike or core aerator operates similarly to a pitchfork.
 The tool has spikes or hollow tubes on the end that puncture holes in the soil.
 The biggest difference between a manual aerator and a pitchfork is that the aerator is designed specifically for aerating your lawn, so the spikes are short enough to avoid penetrating the soil too deeply.
 Additionally, and the handles are designed for extended use which prevents cramping and general discomfort.

-This rolling aerator could not be easier the use.
+Rolling aerators could not be easier to use.
 These push-operation rollers have spikes between the wheels that allow you to quickly and easily aerate even a mid-sized lawn in very little time.
 Just walk and push the roller in front of you to take care of your entire lawn within minutes.

-- Use the tool of your choice.
+Step 5: Use the tool of your choice from the ones described above.
 Be sure you aerate the entire lawn to orchestrate adequate drainage throughout.

-- Apply fertilizer once aeration is complete.
-Once aerated, throw down some fertilizer since it will be able to reach the roots easily.
+Step 6: Once you've finished aerating, throw down some fertilizer since it will be able to reach the roots more easily than when the soil was compacted.